alanzanattadev/molecule-landing/docs/core-workflow.md

 Redux handles all the state which is serializable and linked to the UI.
 For all the non-serializable states (as terminal instances or network connections), separate stores are created.
-Those stores are simple map or lists encapsulated in a class.
+Those stores are simple maps or lists encapsulated in a class.
 This class is generally named "SomethingController".

 ### Execution